Opatija

 Croatian Walk of Fame

-A star-lined promenade celebrating notable Croatian cultural, sporting, and artistic figures.
+A star-lined promenade celebrating notable Croatian cultural, sporting and artistic figures.

 Book Guided Tours & Experiences in Opatija